ME-405/lab-02/README.md

 Documentation https://me-405.github.io/lab-02/

 ---
-#### This lab is a closed loop controller and step response test system
+#### This lab runs step response tests on a closed loop motor control system
-    The controller works by getting a proportional gain constant (kp) over UART The controller will then calculate a suitable PWM signal to have the motor go to the right value.
+    The controller receives values for the proportional gain constant, Kp, over UART.
+    The controller then calculates a suitable PWM signal to have the motor approach the desired positional setpoint.
+    It determines positional error using a quadrature encoder and adjusts the PWM signal accordingly.
-    Then it will update the encoder value and rerun the PWM calculation to get closer to the endpoint Once the endpoint is reached all of the data is sent back to the computer where it is plotted
+    Once the setpoint is reached, the aggregate data is sent back to the computer, where position is plotted against time.
+    See the figures below for observation of Position vs. Time for four different values of Kp.

 ---

 ![Kp = 0.5](Images/K_p%200.5.png)![Kp = 0.6](Images/K_p%200.6.png)
 ![Kp = 0.7](Images/K_p%200.7.png)![kp = 3  ](Images/K_p%203%20we%20had%20to%20hold%20it.png)
     **NOTE**
-    3 was too big of a KP for the flywheel kept going past the setpoint To solve this issue for the test run we held the flywheel to allow it to stop on the stopoint.
+    Kp = 3 is too large, as the flywheel oscillates, seemingly indefinitely, about the setpoint.
+    We found it necessary to physically grab the flywheel to stop on the setpoint.
+    This represents an inappropriate proportional gain and suggests the gain should be held between 0.1-0.7.